North Sea Empire: England

-In the summer of 1017 he cemented his power by marrying Æthelred's widow, Emma, although he had previously married an English noblewoman, Ælfgifu of Northampton.
-In 1018 he paid off his fleet (with money especially from the citizens of London) and was fully recognised as King of England.
+Cnut cemented his power by marrying Æthelred's widow Emma in the summer of 1017.
+(He was already married to another English noblewoman, Ælfgifu of Northampton., at this time).
+In 1018, he paid off his invasion fleet—with money contributed largely from the citizens of London—and was fully recognised as King of England.

 Denmark

 King Harald died childless in 1018 or 1019, leaving the country without a king.
-Cnut was his brother's heir and went to Denmark in 1019 to claim it.
-While there he sent his subjects in England a letter saying he was abroad to avert an unspecified "danger", and he only returned to quell incipient rebellions.
-One Danish chronicle states that the Danes had previously deposed Harald in favour of Cnut, then brought back Harald because of Cnut's frequent absences, until Cnut finally became king permanently after his brother's death.
+Cnut was his brother's heir and went to Denmark in 1019 to claim the throne.
+While in Denmark he sent his subjects in England a letter saying he was abroad to avert an unspecified "danger", and he only returned to quell incipient rebellions.
+One Danish chronicle states that the Danes had previously deposed Harald in favour of Cnut, then brought back Harald because of Cnut's frequent absences.